oublalkhalid/oublalkhalid/README.md

 - 👋 Hi, I’m @oublalkhalid
-- 👀 I’m interested in Machine and Deep Learning and their Satisfiability (Cyber, Explainable AI, Causality..)
+- 👀 I’m interested in Satisfiability of Machine and Deep Learning (Cyber, Explainable AI, Causality..)
 - 🥇 MS.E in Computer Science (summa cum laude) from Ecole Polytechnique - Institut Polytechnique of Paris, France.
 Currently I follow a Ph.D. program at the same institute.
 - 💞️ I’m looking to collaborate on Normalizing flow, Generative Models for Times series | Explain&Forecast
 - 📚 [What I have read ?](https://github.com/oublalkhalid/What-I-have-read)